-It is also intended that provisions to encourage diverse and affordable housing on key sites be included in Council's planning controls.
+Provisions to encourage diverse and affordable housing on key sites will be included in Council's planning controls.

 In 2017 Council called for Expressions of Interest (EOI) to invite landowners to submit affordable housing proposals for land in Byron Shire.

-Council considered the private land EOIs and resolved to proceed with some and that any further work to establish their feasibility be in line with Council's adopted Supporting Partnership Policy .
-A meeting with the applicants is to be scheduled in the coming months (2018).
+Council considered the private land EOIs and resolved to proceed with some EOIs.
+Any further work to establish their feasibility will be in line with Council's adopted Supporting Partnership Policy .
+A meeting with the applicants will be scheduled in the coming months (2018).

-Council considered EOIs received on council-owned or managed land and resolved to progress work to confirm the feasibility of land in Federal and that a further report be presented to Council on the site's potential.
-Staff are to meet with the Federal community to gauge its views.
+Council considered EOIs received on council-owned or managed land and resolved to progress work to confirm the feasibility of land in Federal.
+Another report will be presented to Council on the site's potential and staff will meet with the Federal community to hear their views.